snd-sweden/national-pid-recommendations-for-research/pid/landscape-analysis/organisations.md

 Since Wikidata may be used to describe various objects and entities, an organisation may also be described as a Wikidata item with an identifier beginning with the letter Q (Q-ID).
 Wikidata entries are often very useful as a metadata hub to find various information about an organisation.
 Metadata describing the organisation may be created in many ways using relevant Wikidata properties and items, such as PIDs and other identifiers.
 This makes Wikidata entries especially useful for cross-referencing various organisational identifier systems.

+For example, Lund University has the Wikidata Q identifier `Q218506` which may be resolved at: https://www.wikidata.org/wiki/Q218506

 Wikidata is maintained by the Wikimedia Foundation and its contents may be edited by volunteers.
 The accuracy is generally high, but because of its open nature, metadata may need additional verification or curation.
 Research organisations will benefit from active maintenance and quality control of their respective Wikidata item entries.

 ### GRID ID